 Things to Do in Winter

-- The Royal Route – Start at the Royal Castle, walk down the medieval Nowy Świat and continue past historic royal landmarks towards Wilanów Palace.
+- The Royal Route (Trakt Królewski): start at the Royal Castle, walk down Nowy Świat, then keep going past the royal landmarks towards Wilanów.

-- Warsaw Uprising Museum – One of Central Europe’s most fascinating yet sombre museums depicting life in the Warsaw Ghetto, the resistance and the aftermath of the uprising in 1944.
+- Warsaw Uprising Museum (Muzeum Powstania Warszawskiego): one of Central Europe’s most affecting, covering the ghetto, the resistance and the aftermath of 1944.

-- Tomb of the Unknown Soldier – The last remaining part of the Saxon Palace that was destroyed during WWII and never rebuilt.
+- Tomb of the Unknown Soldier (Grób Nieznanego Żołnierza): the last surviving fragment of the Saxon Palace, which was destroyed in the war and never rebuilt.

-- Wilanów Palace – One of the few buildings in its original state, the renovated Baroque palace is now a museum, art gallery, and a beautiful garden.
-It’s the last stop on the Royal Route.
+- Wilanów Palace: one of the few buildings to survive in original condition, now a museum and gallery, and lit up for the Royal Garden of Light in winter.
+Last stop on the Royal Route.

 Sustainable Travel Tips